In 2023, UK construction projects exceeded their budgets by an average of 46%, contributing to the sector’s highest rate of insolvencies.

 Cemex Go

-Its also worth highlighting that Cemex has its own solution and digital platform, Cemex Go.
+It‘s also worth highlighting that Cemex has its own solution and digital platform, Cemex Go.
 Cemex Go is the first-of-its-kind, fully digital customer integration platform.
 With a strong customer-centric approach, it allows its users to increase their productivity, make better business decisions, and have more control over their businesses.
 Established in 2017, Cemex Go seeks to boldly advance the building materials industry to the interconnected business age.

 What’s Cemex Ventures doing to improve supply chain management?